This is the best pumpkin pie recipe. It’s the classic easy pumpkin pie recipe that you can mix together in about five minutes.

 - 1 frozen 9-inch frozen pie shell (deep)

-Preheat oven to 425-degrees (see bold print below)
+Preheat oven to 425-degrees for part of the cooking time (see bold print below)

 - Add the sugar, salt, cinnamon, ginger, cloves, nutmeg, eggs, pumpkin and evaporated milk.
 Mix everything together well.

 - Pour mixture into the pie curst and fill pie shell.
 (It will be full).

 - Bake at 425-degrees for 15 minutes.
 Lower the oven temperature to 350-degrees and bake for 50 more minutes or until cake tester or knife comes out clean.